ZiadGholmish/fitnessapp/README.md

 ## Project structure

 **1. data Layer**
-- Contains all my data wether come from the backend or from local database.
+- Contains all my data whether come from the backend or from local database.
 - Repository pattern to access these data and provide interface between the domain layer and the data layer.
-- Factory pattern to decide wich source i should fetch the data from.
+- Factory pattern to decide which source i should fetch the data from.
-- Room to manage the offline data for the stpes and the offers as prove of concept.
+- Room to manage the offline data for the steps and the offers as proof of concept.

 **2. Domain Layer**
-- Contains all my use business cases away from the depencies of android paltform.
+- Contains all my use business cases away from the dependencies of android paltform.
-- All the use cases running in background process till they finish thier work.
+- All the use cases running in background process till they finish their work.

 **3. Presentation Layer**
 - The presentation layer specific for android and it brings the data from the domain layer.
-- MVP pattern to structure the presentation layer and handle the logic of views from presneter not the acitity.
+- MVP pattern to structure the presentation layer and handle the logic of views from presneter not the activity.

 ## Libraries